emersonjr25/Supervised-Classification-Machine-Learning/README.md

-# Unsupervisioned-Machine-Learning
+# Supervised-Classification-Machine-Learning
-Unsupervisioned machine learning with R and Python.
+Supervised classification machine learning with R and Python.
 Predicting surviving people in Titanic.